cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/protocol/transport-streaming/thrift_streaming.md

 ##### Server Options

-Due to the Server's support for automatic detection protocols, it can support both Streaming API and KitexThrift API, so it's impractical to use different Option types like StreamClient.
+>Due to the Server's support for automatic detection protocols, it can support both Streaming API and KitexThrift API, so it's impractical to use different Option types like StreamClient.

-- Most [Server Option](/zh/docs/kitex/tutorials/options/server_options/) are applicable to Streaming APIs
+- Most [Server Option](/docs/kitex/tutorials/options/server_options/)\(s\) are applicable to Streaming APIs
   - **For uncertain options, validate before deploying to the production environment**
   - Options not applicable to Streaming APIs include:
-    - WithReadWriteTimeout
+    - `WithReadWriteTimeout`
-    - WithBoundHandler
+    - `WithBoundHandler`
     - ...
 - New options related to Recv/Send Middleware:
-  - WithRecvMiddleware、WithRecvMiddlewareBuilder
+  - `WithRecvMiddleware`、`WithRecvMiddlewareBuilder`
-  - WithSendMiddleware、WithSendMiddlewareBuilder
+  - `WithSendMiddleware`、`WithSendMiddlewareBuilder`
-  - WithCompatibleMiddlewareForUnary
+  - `WithCompatibleMiddlewareForUnary`
     - It's mainly for GRPC/Protobuf Streaming, to make the type of middleware parameters of Unary API requests the same as that of PingPong API requests.
     - It's specified by default for Thrift Streaming, but you're not recommended to use Unary API.